By Madeline Klein on July 26, 2018 in Insurance Basics

 Another common question is if you can use your Roadside Assistance for a rental.
 And the answer is that you typically cannot.
 Your Roadside Assistance typically only applies to your everyday car or a rental that is needed because your car is in the shop due to an accident.

-For Say’s coverage, you can’t use your Roadside Assistance if you have a rental because you and your friends are hitting the road for some summer fun.
-If you have a different provider, we suggest calling them to figure out what their coverage includes.
+For Say’s service, you can’t use your Roadside Assistance if you have a rental because you and your friends are hitting the road for some summer fun.
+If you have a different provider, we suggest calling them to figure out what their service includes.

 Credit card coverage for rental cars